bernhardAxonIvy/doc/source/designer-guide/concepts/overrides.rst

       Please note that *Html Dialogs* and *Html Dialog components* can not be overridden by case scope.
-If you want to override them you have to set a :ref:`override_configuration`.
+If you want to override them you have to set a :ref:`strict_overriding`.

 To make use of the case scope the main business process has to be copied from the *web shop* project to the *Acme web shop* project, and if it is ensured that the process request is issued through the *Acme web shop* project instead of the *web shop* project, then all tasks of an order case will consequently have *Acme web shop* as their case scope.
 At the same time if the request is issued through the generic *web shop* project it will not consider any override definitions.